Fovvy/web-dev-fovvy/README.md

-# Gondwana Unit Rate Checker ✨ By Parastus Nghiilwamo
+# My Gondwana Unit Rate Checker Project ✨ By Parastus Nghiilwamo

-Welcome to the Gondwana Unit & Rate Checker!
-This application allows users to check accommodation rates and availability by interacting with an external API.
+Good day, Parastus Nghiilwamo here  - I'm excited to share my Gondwana Unit & Rate Checker application.
+I built this tool to make it easy for users to check accommodation rates and availability by interacting with an external API.

-💡This summary was confirmed by Parastus ✔️

-## Purpose of the platform

-The primary purpose of this tool is to provide a user-friendly interface for querying unit rates based on selected criteria such as unit type, dates, and number of occupants.
-It acts as a bridge, simplifying the interaction with a more complex backend service.

-## Functionality
+## My Journey & What I Built

+My goal was to create a straightforward and user-friendly interface that simplifies querying unit rates.
+I decided to use **PHP** for the backend API, as it's well-suited for web tasks like this, and standard **HTML, CSS, and JavaScript** for the frontend to create an interactive experience.

+Here's a breakdown of the key functionalities I implemented:

-*   **User-Friendly Form:** Input fields for Unit Name (selection), Arrival Date, Departure Date, and Number of Occupants.
+*   **User-Friendly Form:** I designed a simple form where users can select a Unit Name, input Arrival and Departure Dates, and specify the Number of Occupants.
-*   **Dynamic Age Inputs:** Based on the number of occupants, the form dynamically generates input fields for each person's age.
+*   **Dynamic Age Inputs:** A neat feature I added is dynamic age input fields – these appear based on the number of occupants entered.
-*   **API Interaction:** Submits the collected data to a local PHP backend (`public/api/index.php`).
+*   **Backend API with PHP:** I developed a local PHP script (`public/api/index.php`) that the frontend communicates with.
-*   **Data Transformation:** The PHP backend transforms the frontend data (e.g., date formats, guest age groups) to match the requirements of an external Gondwana Collection API.
+*   **Data Transformation Logic:** In the PHP backend, I wrote logic to transform the data from the frontend (like date formats and categorizing guests by age) into the format required by the external Gondwana Collection API.
-*   **Results Display:**
+*   **Clear Results Display:**
-    *   Shows the selected Unit Name and Date Range.
+    *   The app clearly shows the selected Unit Name and Date Range.
-    *   Displays the retrieved Rate.
+    *   It displays the retrieved Rate.
-    *   Indicates Availability with a clear icon (✔️ for available, ❌ for not available, ⚠️ for errors).
+    *   I used icons (✔️ for available, ❌ for not available, ⚠️ for errors) to make availability status immediately clear.
-    *   Provides a toggle button (`</>`) to show/hide the raw JSON response from the API for debugging or detailed inspection.
+    *   I also included a `</>` toggle button so users can see the raw JSON response from the API, which is handy for a detailed look or debugging.
-*   **Responsive Design:** The user interface is designed to adapt to different screen sizes for a good experience on desktop and mobile devices.
-*   **Glassmorphic UI:** Features a modern, warm, brown-themed glassmorphic design aesthetic.
+*   **Responsive & Modern UI:** I focused on making the interface responsive so it looks good and works well on different screen sizes.
+I opted for a warm, brown-themed glassmorphic design for a modern feel.
+*   **Favicon:** Added a `gondwana-favicon.png` for a complete look.

 ## Project Structure

+Here’s how I organized the project files:

 ```
 .